Peggy Fenner: Personal life

-Born on 12 November 1922 in Lewisham, London, as Peggy Edith Bennett, she was cared for in infancy by her grandparents.
+Born on 12 November 1922 in Lewisham, London, as Margaret Edith Bennett, she was cared for in infancy by her grandparents.
 Her parents divorced when she was three and she never saw her father again.
 Educated at a London County Council elementary school in Brockley, Kent she went on to attend Ide Hill School in Sevenoaks but left aged 14 going into service.
 In 1940 aged 18 she married architect Bernard Fenner and went into wartime factory work.
 The couple had one daughter.

-Her husband Bernard Fenner and their daughter predeceased her.
-She died on 15 September 2014.
+Her husband and only child (her daughter) both predeceased Fenner, who died on 15 September 2014, aged 91.